captn3m0/google-sre-ebook/README.md

 Requirements:

 -   Ruby
 -   `gem install bundler`
 -   `gem install nokogiri`
 -   `brew install pandoc`
 -   `brew cask install calibre`
 -   `brew install wget`

 # Known Issues

-- Inline references are not handled in the best possible way
 -   metadata.xml is not complete.
 There are just too many authors
 -   Foreword/Preface is not part of the index

 # LICENSE